-In all cases, we are talking about the technique of frame construction with a separate driver's cab.
-Two- and three-axle cars have a bonnet layout, and on a four-axle engine is located under the cab.
-Behind the cab, various vans, tanks, special installations, etc., can be mounted on the frame, depending on the needs of the customer.
-Some options for such equipment are already shown using field samples and graphics.
+In all cases, this is a frame construction technique with a separate driver's cab.
+Two- and three-axle vehicles have a bonnet layout, while the four-axle engine is located under the cab.
+Various vans, cisterns, special installations, etc., can be mounted on the frame behind the cab, depending on the customer's needs.
+Some options for such equipment have already been shown using full-scale samples and graphics.

 Detailed characteristics of the power plant have not yet been disclosed.
-Foreign media mention the use of a 340-liter diesel engine. with. on a three-axle truck.
+Foreign media mentions the use of a 340 hp diesel engine. from. on a three-axle truck.
 Transmission - mechanical or automatic, depending on the conditions of the order.
 In all cases, the transmission provides all-wheel drive.

 At the request of the customer, the ARMIS truck can be equipped with a light, unprotected cab or a full armored compartment with bulletproof protection.
 Payload modules can also be built in armored enclosures.
 Apparently, no measures are being taken to increase the protection of the chassis from mines.

 Work is underway to create an autopilot for a new family of vehicles.
 With its help, it is planned to provide movement in columns or along simple routes with a sharp reduction in the load on the driver.
 Other issues are also being worked out in the context of automation related to different stages of operation.